Dana Larsen: Mushroom Dispensary Business License

 In May 2023, Vancouver's Chief License Inspector suspended the business license of Larsen's mushroom dispensary located at 247 West Broadway, claiming "gross misconduct."
 This decision was appealed to City Council.
 After being delayed twice, the appeal was finally heard on March 5, 2024.
 The Councillors voted to overturn the suspension, ordering the Chief License Inspector to reinstate the business license "with terms that clarify the business as education and advocacy regarding entheogens and medicinal psychoactive substances such as psilocybin mushrooms, peyote, LSD and DMT."

 On April 10, Vancouver's two Green Party Councillors introduced a motion to City Council which would have instructed staff to look into options for licensing and regulating mushroom dispensaries in the city.
 The majority of ABC Party Councillors unanimously voted against the motion, defeating it.

 On April 23, 2024, Vancouver's Chief License Inspector said that the council decision and order to reinstate the mushroom dispensary business license was only applicable to their 2023 license, despite the council decision being made in March 2024.
 She said she would not be issuing a business license for 2024 and ordered the dispensary to close.
 Larsen said he would be going to court to challenge the refusal to reinstate the license.

-As of now, the business has regained it's license.
+As of now, the business has regained its license.